 For this one night, the Hungexpo site is transformed into a giant club, where globally renowned DJs spin dance tunes and revelers let loose on the dance floor amid surreal settings.
 This year’s lineup will be announced closer to the date.

-I Bike Budapest, date to be announced, multiple locations
+I Bike Budapest, 22 April, multiple locations

 Hop on a bicycle and catch up with a massive crowd pedaling through the city center to conquer major roads that would otherwise be filled with cars, all on a quest to promote cycling in the city.
 The popular mass-cycling event started in Budapest in 2004 and in 2017, some 10,000 people turned up to zoom along the empty city streets on two wheels, drawing silent attention to the continuing need to create better bike lanes in town.